Frequently asked questions

 Do I have to do one of the suggested fundraising ideas or can I do my own thing?

 You can do whatever you’d like to raise money for Mayday, just make sure it’s fun and safe!
-This year, we’re getting our yellow on – like our crews do every day to save lives – so why not organise something yellow-themed?
+This year, we’re going yellow - like our crews do every day to save lives - so why not organise something yellow-themed?

 can my workplace get involved?